-Review the monetary cost to produce an individual video and compare it to both the viewership and revenue it generates.
+Review the monetary cost to produce an individual live stream and compare it to both the viewership and revenue it generates.
 RPM is a great metric for tracking revenue.

 - Time to Produce

-Be clear about the goals your uploaded content aims to achieve:
+Be clear about the goals that your live streams aim to achieve:

 - Revenue Focused Content will likely focus on advertiser-friendly topics and appeal to high CPM audiences.

-- Subscriber Growth Focused Content will need to introduce your brand and encourage viewers to come back on a consistent basis.
+- Subscriber Growth Focused Content will need to introduce your brand and incentivize viewers to come back on a consistent basis.

 - Reach Focused Content is likely to be accessible and mass appeal.
 It can answer common questions, address topical issues, or provide universally understood entertainment.